-The act achieves these goals by monitoring license-holders, setting standards for financial and technical operations, ensuring problem gamblers are able to get help and requiring betting sites to block access to minors.
+The act achieves these goals by monitoring license holders, setting standards for financial and technical operations, ensuring problem gamblers are able to get help, and requiring British betting sites to block access to minors.
 Additionally, the act requires every license holder to have procedures in place for handling customer complaints and referring disputes to objective third parties.

 The Gambling Act 2005 also established the UK Gambling Commission (UKGC) to oversee all forms of gambling across the country.
-The Commission is responsible for issuing licenses, monitoring licensees, regulating brick-and-mortar gambling, resolving disputes between players and betting sites and much more.
+The Commission is responsible for issuing licenses, monitoring licensees, regulating brick-and-mortar gambling, resolving disputes between players and UK online betting sites, and much more.
 Additionally, the UKGC oversees the National Lottery.

 UK Gambling Commission